sryze/JSONObjectMapper/README.md

 ## Swift

-JSONObjectMapper can be used by Swift code.
-In order to make it work you need to perfrom these stesp:
+JSONObjectMapper can be used in Swift code.
+To set this up:

 1. Add a bridging header to your project with the following import statement: